ibm-cloud-docs/power-iaas/faq.md

 [^footnote5]: RHEL 9.4 GP is supported on IBM Power9, Power10 and Power11 systems.
 [^footnote6]: RHEL 8.10 GP is supported on IBM Power9, Power10 and Power11 systems.
-[^footnote11]: RHEL 9.6 GP is supported on IBM Power9, Power10 and Power11 systems.

 [^footnote7]: SLES 15 SP6 GP is supported on IBM Power9, Power10 and Power11 systems.
 [^footnote9]: Install the [insserv package](/docs/sap?topic=sap-power-vs-set-up-power-instances#power-vs-addtl-sw-sles-sap) as a prerequisite.